What does “being European” mean?

-#Europe21.
-A trilogy of short films shot entirely in a theatre.
+#Europe21: A trilogy of short films shot entirely in a theatre.
 Why?
-Theatres are closed and the sector has been heavily impacted by the current situation.
+Back in 2020 when we started as a multilingual company, theatres were closed and the sector had been heavily impacted by the situation.
 We decided to combine our two main fields of work and create three original products for cinema whose stories and dynamics will interact in three different ways with the theatrical space that’s around them.
-Are all the stories set in or about the theatre?
-No, not at all.
-They’ve only been shot there.

-Two of the three short films come in double version (French or Spanish) according to the language used (Goodbye Papà) or to whom is telling the story (Mrs Green) so you can choose your language and perspective, or decide to watch both and compare.
+Two of the three short films come in double version (français or español) according to the language used (Goodbye Papà) or to whom is telling the story (Mrs Green) so you can choose your language and perspective, or decide to watch both and compare.
 They are also all available with English subtitles for the international market.

 And for schools… Get your students working!
 Each short film comes with a set of activities aimed at developing the text for the stage and at looking in a bit deeper at the social and historical context explored.
 Further reading or studying, with links to literary works and authors, is also suggested for all the languages used.